so-okada/toXiv/README.md

 https://github.com/so-okada/twXiv#motivation).
-Since 2023-01, the author has been running the mastodon bots above for all arXiv categories with toXiv.
+Since 2023-01, the author has been running the mastodon bots above for all arXiv categories (except stat.AP and stat.CO from 2025-06) with toXiv.

 ## Contributing